ssc-oscar/lookup/README.md

 * echo "Adam Tutko <atutko@vols.utk.edu>" | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32
 ```

-## 2. How to get a list of Author2File information - author2file: a2fFullP.{0..31}.tch, these are files for blobs created or deleted by the commit (see 6) - need to calculate for version M
+## 2. How to get a list of Author2File information
+### author2file: a2fFullP.{0..31}.tch, these are files for blobs created or deleted by the commit (see 6)
 ```
 Examples:
 * echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2FileShow.perl /da0_data/basemaps/a2fFullO 1 32